Perissodactyla: Research history

 In 1861, Henri Marie Ducrotay de Blainville (1777–1850) classified ungulates by the structure of their feet, differentiating those with an even number of toes from those with an odd number.
 He moved the horses as solidungulate over to the tapirs and rhinos as multungulate animals and referred to all of them together as onguligrades à doigts impairs, coming close to the concept of the odd-toed ungulate as a systematic unit.
 Richard Owen (1804–1892) quoted Blainville in his study on fossil mammals of the Isle of Wight and introduced the name Perissodactyla.

 In 1884, Othniel Charles Marsh (1831–1899) came up with the concept Mesaxonia, which he used for what are today called the odd-toed ungulates, including their extinct relatives, but explicitly excluding the hyrax.
 Mesaxonia is now considered a synonym of Perissodactyla, but it was sometimes also used for the true odd-toed ungulates as a subcategory (rhinos, horses, tapirs), while Perissodactyla stood for the entire order, including the hyrax.
 The assumption that hyraxes were Perissodactyla was held well into the 20th century.
-Only with the advent of molecular genetic research methods had it been recognized that the hyrax is not closely related to perissodactyls but rather to elephants and manatees.
+Only with the advent of molecular genetic research methods had it been recognized that the hyrax was not closely related to perissodactyls but rather to elephants and manatees.

 Interactions with humans

-The domestic horse and the donkey play an important role in human history particularly as transport, work and pack animals.
+The domestic horse and the donkey play an important role in human history, particularly as transport, work and pack animals.
 The domestication of both species began several millennia BCE.
 Due to the motorisation of agriculture and the spread of automobile traffic, such use has declined sharply in Western industrial countries; riding is usually undertaken more as a hobby or sport.
-In less developed regions of the world, the traditional uses for these animals are, however, still widespread.
+In less developed regions of the world, traditional uses for these animals are, however, still widespread.
 To a lesser extent, horses and donkeys are also kept for their meat and their milk.

 In contrast, the existence in the wild of almost all other odd-toed ungulates species has declined dramatically because of hunting and habitat destruction.
 The quagga is extinct and Przewalski's horse was once eradicated in the wild.

 Present threat levels, according to the International Union for Conservation of Nature (2012):